University of Tirana: Academics and size

 The university is the largest and highest ranking university in Albania.
 It includes eight colleges, 50 academic departments, and 41 study programs or majors.
 Most programs are offered in Tirana; a few smaller affiliated campuses are located in other Albanian cities, including Saranda in the southern part of the country and Kukës in the north.
-It offers three-year bachelor's, one- or two-year maste'sr, and three- to five-year doctorate degree programs, in accordance with the Bologna system.
+It offers three-year bachelor's, one- or two-year master's, and three- to five-year doctorate degree programs, in accordance with the Bologna system.

 The current campus is urban and decentralised.
 A new large and centralised campus has been planned in the southeast periphery of Tirana.
 Student dorms are grouped in a separate location called Student City (Qyteti Studenti) in southeast Tirana.

 UT is the biggest university in Albania, and among the biggest in Europe with 35,000 students.
 In 2013 the college accepted 95 new Ph.D. students.
 These are students in possession of bachelor's degrees.